MSRevive/msr-documentation/docs/Game-Wiki-Articles/Items/Martial Arts/demon-claws.md

 ## Tips

-* Sylphiel's Soup is an easy way to maintain mana while using Soul Steal without having to acquire a Mana Font Potion.
+* [Sylphiel's Soup](../Consumables/Sylphielsoup.md) is an easy way to maintain mana while using Soul Drain without having to acquire a [Mana Font Potion](<../Consumables/Mana Font Potion.md>).